LucaRepe/MasterThesis/Pickles/Lab15-02/differences.md

 Addresses present on the Pin trace that are missing in Ida: 0 Addresses present on the Pin trace that are missing in Radare: 0

-## Addresses of the function that contains the right technique: 0x113F -> 0x1167
+## Addresses of the function that contains the first CJWCC technique: 0x113F -> 0x1167

 ## Attributes comparison on function containing the technique